realworldocaml/book/book/error-handling/README.md

 Both exceptions and error-aware types are necessary parts of programming in OCaml.
 As such, you often need to move between these two worlds.
-Happily, Core comes with some useful helper functions to help you do just that.
+Happily, Base comes with some useful helper functions to help you do just that.
 For example, given a piece of code that can throw an exception, you can capture that exception into an option as follows:[exceptions/and error-aware types]{.idx}[error-aware return types]{.idx}[error handling/combining